bookingcom/pakket/README.md

 for a built package, including the headers, if such would have been installed.

-# AUTHORS
+# AUTHOR

-- Andrei Grechkin
-- Eugene Chernenko
-- Gonzalo Diethelm
-- Mickey Nasriachi
-- Sawyer X
+booking.com

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2020 by Sawyer X.
+This software is Copyright (c) 2020 by booking.com.

 This is free software, licensed under: